 The more you can bring your attention to that which you feel grateful for, the more you’ll notice to feel grateful for!

 - Start by observing.
 Notice the thank yous you say.
-Just how habitual a response is it?
+Just how much of a habitual response is it?
 Is it a hasty aside, an afterthought?
 How are you feeling when you express thanks in small transactions?
 Stressed, uptight, a little absent-minded?
 Do a quick scan of your body—are you already physically moving on to your next interaction?

 - Pick one interaction a day.
 When your instinct to say “thanks” arises, stop for a moment and take note.
 Can you name what you feel grateful for, even beyond the gesture that’s been extended?
 Then say thank you.